busitic/udacity/Readme.md

-# Test document
+# Answers
-My anwsers to Udacity's problems for Javascript.
+My answers to Udacity's problems for Javascript.
 Why watch TV when you can solve problems!